btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 openssl version -a

+You can also list all available ciphers, as follows:

+openssl ciphers -v

+Other notes, the most current OpenSSL version and FAQ, and additional details are found [here](https://www.openssl.org/support/faq.html).

 Earlier in this guide Google Authenticator was mentioned.
 If you're using that, or another app intended to facilitate two-factor authentication, check the app and make sure that:  1) it is up to date, 2) if it isn't, update it,
 3) if it has codes to authorize you into [sites that are vulnerable to heartbleed](https://filippo.io/Heartbleed/),